 If the turn signal indicator lights (green lights) on the instrument panel flash faster than normal, a front or rear turn signal bulb is burned out.
-See "Replacing light bulbs" on page 301 in Section 7-3.
+See "Replacing light bulbs" on page 328 in Section 7-3.

-Headlights and turn signals (with automatic light control system)
+Headlights and turn signals (for Canada)